 If you are experiencing TV color distortion issues where the colors don’t seem real, don’t panic.
 It is common to even the best TVs.
 We have outlined a simple guideline to help you learn how to fix tv color problems.

-Due to the influx of TV models and types in the market worldwide, causes of color issues are numerous and diverse.
-However, strangely-hued colors, overly saturated and muddy images result from poorly configured TV built-in color settings.
+Due to the influx of TV models and types in the market worldwide, the causes of color issues are numerous and diverse.
+However, strangely-hued colors and overly saturated and muddy images result from poorly configured TV built-in color settings.

 On the other hand, severe TV color problems may be due to malfunctioned hardware or screen damage.